What Are Hit-And-Run Accidents?

 If you are injured, then seek medical attention immediately and then contact competent legal counsel to assist you in weeding through the insurance issues that are specific to hit and run accidents.
 It is important in these types of cases that you do not wait to hire a lawyer to assist you so that a proper investigation takes place before valuable evidence is destroyed or rendered useless due to the passage of time.

-At Julie A. Rice, Attorney at Law, & Affiliates, our personal injury lawyers are trusted for our hit-and-run accident scenarios.
+At Julie A. Rice, Attorney at Law, & Affiliates, our personal injury lawyers in Georgia are trusted for our hit-and-run accident scenarios.
 We know the laws as the law pertains to a particular set of facts and circumstances, and we know the insurance implications of these types of cases and the laws pertaining to hit-and-run accidents.
 You may reach us by phone 770-865-8654 or by emailing us at juliericelaw@icloud.com.

 We look forward to hearing from you and working through the facts of your particular case and to pave the road to achieving the most lucrative compensation that we can for you under the circumstances of your particular case.